 The Long History of Hate SpeechNews at Home

-tags: hate speech, University of Oklahoma, fraternities
+tags: hate speech, free speech, University of Oklahoma, fraternities

 Hate speech is making headlines.
 Again.
 The University of Oklahoma expelled two fraternity brothers for leading a racist chant on a chartered bus.
 A school district in Lancaster, New York, decided to drop its “Redskins” mascot because it was an example of “ethnic stereotyping.”
 Last May, a student hacked into a computer system at Saint Louis University and displayed “Nazis rule fucking niggers and fags.”
 Student groups then pressed the university for greater diversity in hiring and in the curriculum.
 These incidents have generated sharp debates about the value of free speech, particularly in educational settings, with many critics pointing to a totalitarian strain of political correctness today.

 History clearly shows, however, that struggles over hate speech are nothing new.
 Hate speech has been a century-long rift in American politics because it pits two deeply held American values against each other: free speech and equality.

 The University of Oklahoma President David Boren argued that the racist chanters were punished because their speech contributed to a “hostile learning environment for others,” referring to the federal civil rights legislation that bans racial and sexual harassment at colleges and universities.
 According to the Office of Civil Rights, of the Department of Education, harassment includes “conduct (e.g., physical verbal, graphic or written) that is sufficiently severe, pervasive, or persistent to … limit the ability of an individual’s ability to participate in… the services, activities or privileges provided by the University.”
 This is only the latest chapter in the American legacy of hate speech regulation.